krisalay/talview-repo/README.md

 ===================
 This micro-service is just a prototype.
 Some of the validations are not considered like if by mistake user uploads a png/jpg file then, it may throw error.
 This validations are not handled due to the time constraints.

+PRIMARY STEP
+===
-PRIMARY STEP:  Add the aws credentials in .env file of the root folder.
+Add the aws credentials in .env file of the root folder.

 STEP 1
 ===